nahidacm/laravel-in-docker/README.md

 Run any command inside the app, use `docker-composer exec app`

+Example:

+`docker-compose exec app composer install`

-Example: `docker-compose exec app php artisan key:generate`
+`docker-compose exec app php artisan key:generate`

 Now go to your browser and access your server’s domain name or IP address on port 8000: